An ETH-ansatz-motivated environmental-branch approach to open quantum systems: Environmental branch formulation of RDM

 One observation is that the term $H^{I\E (1)}_{\phi, \alpha \beta}$ may be absorbed into the self-Hamiltonian of the system $S$ by a renormalization.
 Generically, one may write the total Hamiltonian in a renormalized way as follows,

 where

-with $O^S$ representing certain averaged impact of the environment on the system $S$.
-Here, one may take
+Here, $O^S$ is an operator acting on the Hilbert space of the central system $S$, which represents certain averaged impact of the system-environment interaction on the system $S$.
+For the problem at hand, we take

-Then, one sees that $H^{I\E (1)}_{{\rm rn} \phi, \alpha \beta} =0$ according to Eq.(\ref{HIE-phiab-(1)}) for the renormalized Hamiltonian.
+It is straightforward to check that $H^{I\E (1)}_{{\rm rn} \phi, \alpha \beta} =0$ for the renormalized Hamiltonian, according to a definition similar to that in Eq.(\ref{HIE-phiab-(1)}).
 Below, we assume that this renormalization produce has been taken, \footnote{Clearly, with this procedure, the basis states $|\alpha\ra$ should be eigenstates of $H^S_{\rm rn}$.} which is effectively equivalent to the case of $h_0^{I\E} = 0$, and for brevity we omit the subscript ``rn''.